lysanderengine/lysanderengine/README.md

 available is the Core engine, which you should be able to link to with C++

 You may want to clone using --recursive to checkout the SFML 2.5 submodule, and the batch/shell scripts should work after the repoand submodules are cloned.
-They do require Git and CMake as you may presume
+They do require Git and CMake as you may presume.